- Is Forex Legal in Australia?

-- After a thorough research, open an account with your chosen forex broker.
+- After thorough research, open trading accounts with your chosen best forex broker.

-- Have a trading plan based on your trading portfolio.
+- Have a trading plan based on your trading forex portfolio.

 - Open your first position, monitor it for the trading duration, and then close your first position.

-We will go deeper about these steps in our review and also will give you a brief summary about the best Australian forex brokers.
+We will go deeper about these steps in our review and also will give you a summary of the best Australian forex brokers.
 Read on.

-What is the best forex broker for beginners?
+Which are the best Australian forex brokers for beginners?

-Forex brokers trading can be quite daunting especially for beginners.
+Forex brokers trading can be pretty daunting, especially for beginners.
 That is why it is imperative to choose the best ones for beginners.
-As per market research, 74–89% of retail investor accounts lose money when trading CFDs.
-That is why clear market knowledge is so important.
-It ensures that one does not get allured by attractive 0 pips opportunities and rather uses well-informed decisions.
+As per forex market research, 74–89% of retail investor accounts lose money when trading CFDs.
+That is why explicit market knowledge is so necessary.
+It ensures that one does not get allured by attractive 0 pips opportunities and instead uses well-informed decisions.

 Therefore, it becomes all the more important to know first and then invest in trading.
-In this section of our review, we will walk you through some very popular and beginner-friendly forex brokers that you can try if you are a beginner.
+In this section of our review, we will walk you through some top-rated and beginner-friendly Australian forex brokers list that you can try if you are a beginner.